Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation: Abstract

 \section{Abstract}

-In healthcare, it is essential for any LLM-generated output to be reliable and accurate, particularly in cases involving decision-making and patient safety.
+In healthcare, it is essential for any Large Language Model (LLM)-generated output to be reliable and accurate, particularly in cases involving decision-making and patient safety.
 However, the outputs are often unreliable in such critical areas due to the risk of hallucinated outputs from the LLMs.
 To address this issue, we propose a fact-checking module that operates independently of any LLM, along with a domain-specific summarization model designed to minimize hallucination rates.
-Our model is fine-tuned using Low-Rank Adaptation (LoRa) on the MIMIC III dataset and is paired with the fact-checking module, which uses numerical tests for correctness and logical checks at a granular level through discrete logic in natural language processing (NLP) to validate facts against electronic health records (EHRs).
-We trained the LLM model on the full MIMIC-III dataset.
+Our model is fine-tuned using Low-Rank Adaptation ({LoRA}) on the MIMIC-III dataset and is paired with the fact-checking module, which uses numerical tests for correctness and logical checks at a granular level through discrete logic in natural language processing (NLP) to validate facts against electronic health records (EHRs).
+We trained the LLM on the full MIMIC-III dataset.
 For evaluation of the fact-checking module, we sampled 104 summaries, extracted them into 3,786 propositions, and used these as facts.
 The fact-checking module achieves a precision of 0.8904, a recall of 0.8234, and an F1-score of 0.8556.
-Additionally, the LLM summary model achieves a ROUGE-1 score of 0.5797 and a BERTScore of 0.9120 for summary quality.
+Additionally, the LLM summary achieves a ROUGE-1 score of 0.5797 and a BERTScore of 0.9120 for summary quality.